-This Policy will help to:-
+This Policy will help to:

-- To define behaviour that is unacceptable and to explain the consequences of unacceptable behaviour. - 2.
+- 1. To define behaviour that is unacceptable and to explain the consequences of unacceptable behaviour. - 2.
 To promote positive behaviour in school and to explain the school rewards system used when children behave in a positive way. - 3.
 To explain the school's sanctions and reward system. - 4.
 Ensure that all members of the school community are aware of and adhere to the principles and procedures set down in this policy. - 5.
-Ensure that all pupils with Special Educational Needs and disability have those needs taken into account
+Ensure that all pupils with Special Educational Needs and disability have those needs taken into account - 6.
+The policy will be published on the school website

-BEHAVIOUR PRINCIPLES:-
+BEHAVIOUR PRINCIPLES: